-Babiana sp.
-Photos below are of pictures of Babianas taken in the wild that were not identified to the species level.
+Babiana spp. photos below are pictures of babianas taken in the wild that were not identified to the species level.
 Any help in identifying them would be appreciated.
 Photos by Bob Rutemoeller and Mary Sue Ittner.
 The first picture was taken near Tulbagh and the others near Nieuwoudtville.

 Babiana stricta (Aiton) Ker Gawl. has purple, blue, white or yellow flowers with stems overtopping the leaves and centrally placed dark anthers.
 It grows on clay soils in renosterveld from Piketberg to Swellendam and has been used in breeding to create many of the garden hybrids.
-Photos by Bob Rutemoeller and Mary Sue Ittner taken August 2006 in Tulbagh.
-Photo 4 of seed by David Pilling.
+The first three photos by Bob Rutemoeller and Mary Sue Ittner were taken August 2006 in Tulbagh.

-The photos below are probably hybrids from Babiana stricta.
-They are descendants of a batch of seed described as mixed species.
+The photos below from Mary Sue Ittner are probably hybrids from Babiana stricta.
+They are descendants of a batch of seeds described as mixed species.
 They have been good garden plants, growing and increasing in the ground or as container plants.
-One blooms a couple weeks before the other.
+One flowers a couple of weeks before the other.

 Babiana thunbergii Ker Gawl. was renamed to Babiana hirsuta by Goldblatt and Manning in 2008.

 Babiana torta G.J.Lewis grows in crevices in granite outcrops or granitic gravel in Namaqualand.
 This early blooming (May to June) fragrant species has distinctive lanceolate undulate leaves twisted above the middle with pale blue to mauve or white flowers borne close to ground level.
 The lower lateral tepals have a pale yellow to white median blotch edged in dark blue.
-Photos taken in September 2007 in Namaqualand by Mary Sue Ittner of the distinctive leaves and of seedpods.
+The first photo from iNaturalist was taken by Kevin Murray in July in Namaqualand and shared under a CC BY-NC license.
+The next two photos were taken in September 2007 in Namaqualand by Mary Sue Ittner of the distinctive leaves and of seed pods.